WillJRoper/GravyLensing/README.md

 ```

 - Place background images (up to 10) in the `backgrounds/` directory.
-- Use left/right arrow keys in the GUI to cycle through backgrounds.
+- Use 0-9 keys to cycle through backgrounds.
-- Press `g` at launch (`--debugGrid`) to see the debug view.
+- Press `g` at launch (`--debugGrid`) to see the debug view
-- Press `q` or close the window to exit.
+- Press `ESC` or close the window to exit.

 ## Python Example

-A self-contained Python demo is provided in `python_example.py`.
+A simple self-contained Python demo is provided in `python_example.py`.
+This example implements some of the functionality of the C++ but with all the performance baggage you'd expect from Python.
 To run:

 ```bash
 pip install torch torchvision opencv-python numpy